juxt/astro-website/src/pages/careers/senior-jvm-engineer.md

 ## About

-JUXT is a cutting-edge software consultancy that delivers innovation to large enterprises and JUXT is a cutting-edge software consultancy that delivers innovation to large enterprises and high-performing organisations.
+JUXT is a cutting-edge software consultancy that delivers innovation to large enterprises and high-performing organisations.

 Our projects come in all shapes and sizes, from building large systems for Tier 1 investment